Mobile

 The Philosophy of the Approach

-Recent research has shown that mental health problems affect around one in ten children and young people.
+Recent research has shown that mental health problems affect around one in five children and young people.
+This has increased by 50% in the last 3 years.

 The emotional well-being of children should be viewed as important as their physical health.
-Good mental health allows children and young people to develop the resilience to cope with life’s challenges and grow into emotionally healthy adults.
+It is well understood good mental health underpins children and young people's ability to learn, develop satisfying relationships, develop the resilience to cope with life’s challenges and grow into emotionally healthy adults.

 881398d1b8d74d3d46d843f90ce80446.png